 The OART team estimated that Skylab's six solar arrays and the batteries it carried for storing electricity for the night part of its orbit would produce about six kilowatts of continuous power and have a total mass of 7.5 tons.
 The ATM arrays and OWS arrays would each produce about half of Skylab's electricity.
 The team assumed that ISS-A's arrays and batteries would weigh the same as Skylab's, but would produce between six and 10 kilowatts of continuous electricity.
 In the absence of an ATM, the ISS-A solar array configuration would necessarily differ from that of Skylab.

 Of the stations in its series, ISS-A would most resemble Skylab.
 Beginning with ISS-B, larger crews and more complex experiment programs would drive evolutionary modifications to the ISS design, though all would retain the basic MDA-AM-OWS layout.

 |The AM would have undergone little modification from its first flight as part of Skylab to its last as part of ISS-D. Image credit: NASA.

-ISS-B's main mission would be to perform experimental Earth surveys, which the OART team placed into five categories.
+ISS-B's main mission would be to perform experimental Earth surveys, which the OART team placed into five multi-part categories.
 These were: agriculture/forestry/geography; geology/mineralogy; hydrology/water resources; oceanography; and meteorology.
 The station would revolve around the Earth in an orbit inclined 50° relative to the equator, so that it would pass over the "most populace [sic] and agriculturally productive areas of the Earth."

 ISS-B astronauts would spend 90 man-hours per week testing, calibrating, and modifying a $40-million, 4700-pound suite of 19 experiment sensors covering the spectrum from ultraviolet through visible light to infrared and microwave.
 They would also continue biotechnology experiments; for example, the OART team allotted 70 man-hours per week to continuation of the IMBLMS program begun on board ISS-A.